American Journal of Physics®

 Authors are encouraged to use SI units, but use of SI units is not mandatory if other units are more appropriate.

-Authors are expected to word their manuscripts in a manner consistent with the fact that the physicists, students, and teachers who read AJP include both women and men.
+Authors are expected to word their manuscripts in a manner consistent with the fact that the physicists, students, and teachers who read AJP include genders other than male; the use of "they" as a singular pronoun is acceptable.

 The main elements of an AJP paper are:

-- Authors and affiliations (these are omitted to allow anonymous review until the manuscript is accepted)
+- Authors and affiliations (these are omitted to allow anonymous review until the manuscript is conditionally accepted)

 - Abstract (optional for the Notes and Discussions section)